acetic acid

 Origins

-Produced by contaminant wild yeasts during fermentation.
-Can taint product through use of contaminated packaging materials or defective carbon dioxide gas.
+Styrene is produced by contaminant wild yeasts during fermentation.
+It can also be introduced into beer as a taint through use of contaminated packaging materials or defective carbon dioxide gas.

 Confusions